shlomo666/code-workspace-navigator/README.md

 # code-project-switcher

-### A vscode project tool to ease up navigation between projects by alt+tab, just like OSX app switcher
+### A tool to ease up navigation between vscode projects by alt+tab, just like OSX app switcher

 First, run `npm i`.
 Then: